 Q. How long has the IACA Nonprofit Mini-Grant Program been in existence?

 A. This program is a fairly new initiative of Integrity: Arts & Culture Association.
 It began in July 2018.

 Q. How often do you award grants to nonprofit organizations?

-A. We currently provide non-profit grants every 4 months.
-Grants are awarded 3-4 weeks after each cycle.
+A. We currently provide nonprofit grants every 4 months.
+Grants are generally announced 4-5 weeks after each cycle.
 Funds are awarded approximately 2-3 weeks after that.
-The current application deadline date is November 1, 2019 at 11:59PM (CST) with our funding decision being made by late November 2019.
+The current application deadline date is July 8, 2021 at 11:59PM (CST) with our funding decision being made in August 2021.